24 May Essential Guide to the Lavender Fields in Provence

 What to visit in Provence except the lavender fields

-- Explore the beautiful villages in the area: Valensole, Riez, Moustier Sainte Marie, Gordes, and Roussillon to give only a few.
+- Explore the beautiful villages in the area: Valensole, Riez, Moustier Sainte Marie, Gordes, Roussillon and Fontaine de Vaucluse to name only a few.
 I am giving more info about a few of them below.

 - For those who like the outdoor, go to the Gorges du Verdon and the Lac de Sainte Croix: one of Europe’s most beautiful river canyon.
 You can rent kayaks to travel on the river and the lake, or hike.